 The overall objective of the EU and Danish funding for anti-corruption efforts in Ukraine is to improve implementation of anti-corruption policy in Ukraine, thereby ultimately contributing to a reduction in corruption.

 EU Anti-Corruption Initiative is the biggest EU support programme in the area of anti-corruption in Ukraine so far.
-The initiative with a duration of three years is supported by the European Commission with and by the Danish Ministry of Foreign Affairs with a total budget of €15.84 million.
+The initiative with a duration of three years is supported by the European Commission with and by the Ministry of Foreign Affairs of Denmark with a total budget of €15.84 million.
 The EU Anti-Corruption Initiative is aimed to strengthen the capacity of the newly created anti-corruption institutions and to enhance external oversight over the reform process by the Verkhovna Rada, civil society and the media.

 The project has three main components: